emma-sax4/emmasax4.info/_posts/skimp-and-splurge/2019-12-28-from-others-perspectives.md

 ---

 The very last thing I asked my interviewees was which of these 10 items they would move from a Splurge to Skimp, since they both opted to move the new couch from a Skimp to a Splurge.
 One of my interviewees chose the new bed to sacrifice, the other chose eating at nice restaurants.
 I've already provided a solution for getting a bed _and_ a nice couch, and in terms of eating at nice restaurants, I think the best solution would just be to cook food in the comforts of your own kitchen.
-I highly recommend <a href="https://www.huffpost.com/entry/rules-of-batch-cooking_n_8401718" target="_blank">batch cooking</a> for the easiest way to have plenty of food in your fridge/freezer without cooking on a daily basis!
+I highly recommend [batch cooking](https://www.huffpost.com/entry/rules-of-batch-cooking_n_8401718){:target="blank"} for the easiest way to have plenty of food in your fridge/freezer without cooking on a daily basis!

 Well, that concludes this set of blog posts!
 I hope that you've been able to get some inspiration to help get your own budget started!
 Good luck!